 It is notable that the 200D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1200D and the Canon 200D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1200D: